 It’s 2025.
 You’re sitting at your desk, and your AI assistant just drafted a complex report in three seconds.
 It’s impressive, sure.
 But it also leaves you with a nagging question: If the machine can do the heavy lifting, what exactly am I here for?

-At SuperKnowva, we believe technology shouldn't replace the student; it should empower the human.
+At SuperKnowva, we believe technology shouldn't replace the student; it should support the human.
 Let’s look at how you can master the human-centric skills that machines simply can't touch.

 The Great Decoupling: Why Your "Human Side" is the New Hard Skill